-Dr. John Cranmer is a health system strategist and primary care clinician who creates interdisciplinary solutions for complex global health problems using community-clinic collaboration, health system quality improvement and evidence-based care strategies.
+Dr. John Cranmer is an Assistant Professor, clinical track, and is a health system strategist and primary care clinician who creates interdisciplinary solutions for complex global health problems using community-clinic collaboration, health system quality improvement and evidence-based care strategies.

 His implementation research focuses on collaborative approaches for addressing adverse health outcomes in low and middle income countries (LMICs) with a particular focus on maternal survival, community-clinic collaboration and cohesive clinician teamwork.
 His recent work focuses on designing a novel model for measuring emergency obstetric capacity in global health systems and an intuitive tool for rapidly measuring and improving clinical teamwork at facilities.
 In his current role as the Population Health track lead of Emory’s Doctorate of Nursing Practice program, Dr. Cranmer guides students to create practice-transforming interventions derived from collaborative team science, research evidence and context-specific knowledge.